On this page

 - the early signs of an emerging mental health condition.

-Children and young people at the far right-hand side of the continuum have thoughts, feelings and behaviours that indicate extended periods of distress and have a Severe impact on everyday activities.
+Children and young people at the far right-hand side of the continuum have thoughts, feelings and behaviours that indicate extended periods of distress.
+These can have a Severe impact on everyday activities.
+Children and young people may need tailored support from adults to move out of this zone, as they may not have the learnt regulation skills to be able to do this independently.

 Children and young people can shift back and forth along the continuum

-Mental health changes over time in response to different stresses and experiences.
-Many factors can affect where someone sits on the continuum generally, and at any given time.
-These factors can be both internal and external.
+Mental health changes in response to different stressors and experiences.
+Many factors can affect where someone sits on the continuum generally, and at any given point in time.
+These factors can be internal, external or a combination of both.

 Most children and young people sit at the left end of the continuum most of the time.
-This can indicate that they are generally mentally well and able to function with day-to-day activities.
+This can indicate that they are generally mentally well and able to perform day-to-day activities.

 Some children and young people may demonstrate changes in their relationships, behaviour and learning.
 These changes suggest they may be in, or are moving towards, the severely impacting end of the continuum.